 How Much to Budget for Copenhagen

-Though Copenhagen is an expensive city, if you follow our travel guide, backpacking Copenhagen can easily been done on $50 – 80 a day, depending on how frugal you are.
-We stayed for three full days in Copenhagen and spent an average of about $110 a day for the both of us, even though we ate out quite a few times during our stay, so it is definitely possible to do on the lower end of the spectrum.
+Though Copenhagen is an expensive city, if you follow our travel guide, backpacking Copenhagen can easily be done on $50 – 80 a day, depending on how frugal you are.
+We stayed for three full days and spent an average of about $110 a day, for the both of us.
+We ate out quite a few times during our stay, so it is definitely possible to backpack Copenhagen on the lower end of the spectrum.

 How Long to Stay in Copenhagen

-Copenhagen is a beautiful city to visit and we recommend staying at least 2 – 3 days.
-There are also many day trips that can be done from Copenhagen (see below), so if you want to do some of those, just add a few more extra days to your stay.
+Copenhagen is a beautiful city to visit, and we recommend staying at least 2 – 3 days.
+There are also many day trips that can be done from Copenhagen (see below), so if you want to do some of those, just add a few extra days to your stay.

 Cheap Places to Eat in Copenhagen

-If you want to find cheap foods in Copenhagen you need to remember 3 things, hot dogs, kebabs, and all-you-can-eat buffets.
+If you want to find cheap food in Copenhagen, you need to remember three things – hot dogs, kebabs, and all-you-can-eat buffets.

-Hotdog stands are like Bank of America in the states, they are everywhere!
-This cheap fix costs around 19-35 DKK (~US$3-5) and 2 should fill you up if you order it with all the toppings of course.
+Hot dog stands are like Bank of America in the states, they are everywhere!
+This cheap fix costs around 19-35 DKK (~$3-5 USD), and 2 should fill you up if you order it with all the toppings of course.

-For cheap and good kebab shops you will have to go Nørrobro or Vesterbro.
-Prices range from 20-40 DKK (~US$3-5).
+For cheap and good kebab shops, you will have to go to Nørrobro or Vesterbro.
+Prices range from 20-40 DKK (~$3-5 USD).

-And all-you-can-eat buffets can be found around the city center as they are mainly catered towards tourists.
-The price ranges from 50-90 DKK (~US$9-13).
+All-you-can-eat buffets can be found around the city center, as they are mainly catered towards tourists.
+The price ranges from 50-90 DKK (~$9-13 USD).

 Below is a list of our top cheap eats in Copenhagen.

-Rita’s Smørrebrød – With over 40 authentic Danish Smørrebrød starting at 12 DKK (~US$2), Rita’s is the place to go to taste the Danish delicacy without breaking the bank.
+Rita’s Smørrebrød – With over 40 authentic Danish Smørrebrød starting at 12 DKK (~$2 USD), Rita’s is the place to go to taste the Danish delicacy without breaking the bank.

-Tria Deli – Bagel and salad shop that sells sandwiches for less than 45 DKK (~US$7).
+Tria Deli – Bagel and salad shop that sells sandwiches for less than 45 DKK (~$7 USD).

-Samos Greek – A decent Greek buffet for those that enjoy Mediterranean food and are on a tight budget.
-Lunch buffet for 49 DKK (~US$7) and Dinner Buffet for 79 DKK (~US$12).
+Samos Greek – A decent Greek buffet for those who enjoy Mediterranean food and are on a tight budget.
+Lunch buffet for 49 DKK (~$7 USD) and dinner buffet for 79 DKK (~$12 USD).

-Torvets Kebab – Consider to be the best kebab place in Norrebro.
-Prices range from 20-33 DKK (~US$2-5).
+Torvets Kebab – Considered to be the best kebab place in Norrebro.
+Prices range from 20-33 DKK (~$2-5 USD).